Cathedral of Praise: History

 Cathedral of Praise have aired in different TV Networks.
 Cathedral of Praise with David Sumrall started its airing at ABS-CBN Channel 2 from the year 1986 to 1992.
 Then it was later moved to the reopened ABC Channel 5 from 1992 to 1995 GMA Channel 7 year 1995 and ended its airing in the year 2002.
 Followed by its airing at RPN Channel 9 from the same year until 2005 and on DZRH TV from 2022 to present.

-On January 29, 2017, Cathedral of Praise formally launched its own radio station, COP Bible Radio, DZBR 531 kHz on the AM band, from Tanauan, Batangas.
+On January 29, 2017, Cathedral of Praise formally launched its own radio station, COP, DZBR 531 kHz on the AM band, from Tanauan, Batangas.
 DZBR broadcasts gospel-related programs from 5:00 AM to 12:00 MN. daily on traditional AM radio and 24/7 via internet streaming.
 The station can be heard in the whole Batangas, and some parts of Calabarzon and Metro Manila.
 On February 23, DZBR started its test broadcast.

 Campuses

-Cathedral of Praise is a multisite church and has four main worship services located throughout the metro.
+Cathedral of Praise is a multisite church and currently has ten main worship services located throughout the Mega Manila but will expand around 20 campuses by the end of 2025 or first half of 2026.

 Main Campus

 The Main Campus of COP is located in Taft Avenue, Ermita, Manila.
 It serves as the headquarters of the church.
 It contains the Kid's Tower, Serenity Columbarium, the Bible/Music College, Connect Central, a cry room, a medical clinic, a bookstore, an audio-visual room, the COP Cafe, several prayer rooms and church offices.
-The residing Campus Pastor for COP Main Campus is Pastora Bheng Peralta and with campus speaker, Pastor Rafael Manalo.
+The residing Campus Pastors for COP Main Campus are Pastora Rose Delos Reyes and Pastor Algef Urag and with campus speaker, Pastor Rafael Manalo.